hclpandv/Langkawi-Travel-Itinerary/travel-Itinerary-main.md

 ####  `[Tue, 23 Nov 2021]`
 * 08:00 AM : Drive to 7 waterfalls hike starting point and hike as far as we can as per confort.
-* 10:30 AM : Brunch at some place (Need to figure out)
+* 10:30 AM : Drive to [*Oriental Village*](https://www.langkawi-insight.com/langkawi_0000b0.htm) (Cable car point with many resourants in the complex)
-* 11:00 AM : Drive to cable car point but tickets and enjoy skybridge.
+* 11:00 AM : Have brunch and buy cable car ticket and enjoy !!
 * 04:00 PM : Drive to Datai
 * 06:00 PM : Back to hotel.